 How much does a home warranty cost?

 If you’re looking for only system coverage, you’ll probably pay around $35 a month.
-If you combine your coverage to include both systems and appliances, expect to pay around $45 per month.
+However, if you combine your coverage to include both systems and appliances, expect to pay around $45 per month.

-Adding things not covered by a typical plan can also increase your monthly bill.
-If you have an appliance or system that is atypical, it’s possible that it’s not covered by basic plans.
+Adding things not covered by a typical home warranty plan can also increase your monthly bill.
+If you have an atypical appliance or system, it’s possible that basic plans do not cover it.
 Not everyone has a swimming pool, a septic tank, a whirlpool tub, or a spa.

-Check with your individual plan to make sure that all items and systems you want to have covered are actually included.
-If they aren’t, see if you can add them a la carte.
+Check with your individual plan to ensure that all systems and appliances you want to have covered are actually included.
+If they aren’t, see if you can add them separately.

-In addition to your monthly fee, you’ll also need to pay for a service call.
+In addition to your monthly fee, you’ll also need to pay service fees for a service call.
 This cost can vary greatly.

-Better home warranty companies offer plans that will cost you around $50 to $125 per repair based on the company, the plan, and the item that needs to be fixed.
+The best home warranty companies offer plans that will cost you around $50 to $125 per repair.
+This is based on the home warranty company, the plan, and the item that needs to be fixed.
 While this may seem like a lot, consider the cost of the average repair without a warranty.

 The average repair cost of a refrigerator is $275 to $325.
 The igniter on an oven or range may only cost $110 to $200 to repair, but a control board could cost you more than $260.